 Geo-localization to enable the Internet of Things

-In the frame of the Internet of Things (IoT) market, Thales Alenia Space was selected in 2020 by Omnispace company to manufacture the first two satellites of its future constellation.
+In the frame of the Internet of Things (IoT) market, Thales Alenia Space is prime contractor for the first two satellites of Omnispace company's future constellation.
+Called Omnispace Spark-1 and Omnispace Spark-2, both satellites were successfully launched in 2022.
 This is only the first step in Omnispace’s ambitious plan to develop a global constellation that will offer the world’s first hybrid 5G network.
-At the same time, we are system architect for Kineis, the first French IoT constellation comprising 25 nanosatellites.
+At the same time, we are system architect and payload provider for Kineis, the first French IoT constellation comprising 25 nanosatellites.